Inheritance Entropy: A Model-Independent Method to Probe the Hereditary Structure of Cell Lineage Trees: Lineage topology

-Samples of the lineage trees are reported in Fig.~1.
+Samples of four lineage trees are reported in Fig.1, while all trees in the dataset can be found in Section 9 of the Supplemental Material-SM \cite{SM}.
 If no branches are interrupted, the number of cells at the seventh generation is $2^7=128$, and a handful of colonies do indeed reach this state (3 out of 32).
 But often branches {\it are} interrupted, which may happen for two reasons: either the cell commits apoptosis and dies, or the cell stops dividing, yet remaining alive (black capped segments in Fig.1); in this last case the cells enters the G$_0$ phase.
 We classify a cell as G$_0$ if it does not divide for $84$ hours ($3.5$ days), at which point we stop tracking it; this threshold is to be compared to the mean division time of BMSCs, which is $20\pm 4$ hours (the robustness of this G$_0$ criterion is thoroughly tested in \cite{allegrezza2025topology}).
 Only $17$ cells die in our whole dataset, against 310 G$_0$ cells; given such paucity of apoptosis and given that the effect of a dead cell on the lineage topology is exactly the same as a G$_0$ cell, we will call {\it inactive} the whole set of G$_0$ and dead cells.\footnote{This is a rather standard (and venerable) convention in the literature on cellular senescence: any difference between dead cells and cells that have ceased to divide is immaterial when dealing with population growth, see for example \cite{kirkwood1975commitment, holliday1977testing, harley1980retesting}.} Conversely, we will call {\it active} those cells for which we do observe a mitosis.
-The final `leaves' of the tree, i.e. cells that belong to the last generation ($k=7$), are only tracked up to their birth, not up to their division, hence they are neither labeled as active nor inactive; we call these cells the $k_7$ leaves of the lineage tree.
+The final `leaves' of the tree, i.e. cells that belong to the last generation ($k_\mathrm{max}=7$), are only tracked up to their birth, not up to their division, hence they are neither labeled as active nor inactive; we call these cells the $k_7$ leaves of the lineage tree.
+As we shall see later on, two useful characterisation of a tree are the total number of inactive cells, $N_\mathrm{inact}$, and the total number of cells missing at the last generation, $N_\mathrm{miss}$, that is the number of missing grey leaves in Fig.1.